THE FIRST INTERCEPTOR

 The real divide between fighter types came with the introduction of specialised night fighters during the early years of World War Two.
 Usually with two engines and equipped with radar and night-flying aids they formed a distinct branch of fighter development during the 1940s and 1950s until day and night fighters were combined in the new class of day-and-night, all-weather, high performance jets that started to appear in the 1950s and dominated in the 1960s and 1970s where they were inevitably called "interceptors".

 One ramification of the RAF's Fury interceptor experiment was the use of bases on the English South coast, Hawkinge and Tangmere.
 These were vital bases during the Battle of Britain, although some pundits have suggested Fighter Command would have been better off not using these coastal bases (and the others at Manston and Lympne).
 Suggesting instead they should have operated from bases further inland, allowing fighters to gain more height before meeting the incoming waves of German aircraft.
-As it was, RAF fighters on these coastal bases often flew inland, away from the incoming Germans, to gain height, before turning to intercept, guided by Radar.
+As it was, RAF fighters on these coastal bases often flew inland, away from the incoming Germans, to gain height, before turning to intercept, guided by radar.

 Another implication of the history of the evolution through "zone fighter" and "interceptor" was the number of pilots and aircraft allocated to each squadron.
 During World War One it had been usual for a RFC squadron of single-seat "scouts" to have only enough pilots to fly the aircraft available.
-So a compliment of a few as 12 pilots was possible.
-When the RAF adopted the "zone fighter" it was obvious that to keep the squadron flying both day and night double the number of pilots would be required, so the number of pilots on a squadron was increased to 20 -25 and up to 24 aircraft were held on strength (even though the squadron was only expected to put up a maximum of 12 aircraft at one time).
+So a compliment of as few as 12 pilots was possible.
+When the RAF adopted the "zone fighter" it was obvious that to keep the squadron flying both day and night double the number of pilots would be required, so the number of pilots on a squadron was increased to 20 -25 and up to 18 aircraft were held on strength (even though the squadron was only expected to put up a maximum of 12 aircraft at one time).
 When the interceptor squadrons were formed it seems that a compliment of 20-25 pilots was retained, even though the interceptors were only expected to fly in daylight.
-The Hurricane and Spitfire Squadrons in the Battle of Britain, combining as the did the roles of zone fighter and interceptor, likewise started off with 20 to 25 pilots per squadron and between 18 to 24 aircraft, even though they were not called upon to operate at night at anything like the rates expected pre-war.
+The Hurricane and Spitfire Squadrons in the Battle of Britain, combining as the did the roles of zone fighter and interceptor, likewise started off with 20 to 25 pilots per squadron and 18 aircraft, even though they were not called upon to operate at night at anything like the rates expected pre-war.
 This was absolutely crucial to British success in the Battle of Britain.
 German intelligence seems to have assumed that British fighter squadrons operated with the same number of men and machines as a German Staffel, thus seriously under-estimating the size and resilience of RAF Fighter Command.

 ¹ See Chapter 1, page 17 "The RAF and Aircraft Design 1923-1939 Air Staff Operational Requirements" by Colin Sintott published by Frank Cass.
 ISBN 0 7146 5158 3